xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - Access control is about
-  using an access token to declare "I am authorized", while the token maps to a list of permitted operations.
+  using an access token to declare "I am authorized", while the token maps to a list of permitted operations, and each potential target of operation has it's own list of permitted operations.

 - Login is about issuing access token to a user.
   Specially, password login is about issuing access token to a user who can provide the right password.

 - Register is about preparing a user for later login.
   Specially, password register is about setting up the password for a user.

 - **Problem 4.1:** How should we map a token to permissions?

-- **Solution 4.1:** We tokens as data, in a preserved data table (a directory) -- `tokens/`.
+- **Solution 4.1:** We store tokens as data, in a preserved `tokens` table (a directory).

   For example: